omniV1/CineScope/Documents/Technical-Desgin.md

 ## Introduction

 CineScope is a modern, user-friendly movie review platform that enables movie enthusiasts to share opinions and discover new films.
-Built using C# ASP.NET Core Web App (MVC) with MongoDB as the database system, the platform delivers a responsive web interface for browsing movies, writing reviews, and interacting with other users' content.
+Built using Blazor C# ASP.NET Core Web App (MVC) with MongoDB as the database system, the platform delivers a responsive web interface for browsing movies, writing reviews, and interacting with other users' content.

 ## Scope